 Category: Indoor Air Quality

-In our last post we highlighted codes around exhaust fan performance.
 In this post, we are going to look at kitchen ventilation, specifically range hoods.
 The codes pertaining to kitchen ventilation have a bit more “gray” area then with bathroom exhaust and in some areas a range hood might not even be required.
 We’ll start there.
 This is where you will definitely want to exceed the code.
 We have spent a good amount of time in previous posts detailing the benefits of a range hood, so going without one in our opinion is just not an option.
 One reason that could be given for not requiring a range hood is because of other exhaust in a kitchen.
 While having an exhaust fan anywhere in the kitchen is better than nothing, unless the fan is located right at the source of contamination, it just won’t be effective.
 Think about this, if the exhaust fan is in the center of the kitchen and you are cooking, where are the contaminates going?
 Yep, you are standing in the direct line of airflow that has all the contaminates in it.

 Another popular code states that you need at least 100 CFM (Cubic Feet per Minute) of airflow.
 At least now you are exhausting air, so that is getting us closer to where we want to be.
 Unfortunately, 100 CFM is not a lot of power for over a cooking surface.
 A lot will be determined by your cooking habits.
 If you are just warming up some soup or using one burner to cook some eggs – 100 CFM might be fine.
 If you have two or three burners going, you will need more power.
 There is also a considerable jump in needed airflow from using a gas cooktop from electric.
 Just the nature of gas burning is going to produce more harmful contaminates that need to be exhausted.